vestrel00/contacts-android/README.md

+Move async UI code in sample to new ui-async module.
+Don’t forget to remove the documentation about it being in the sample module because of async.
+Also rename stings and dimens.

 #### Complete sample app

 Build the sample app as simple as possible, referencing new and older versions to ensure all